-5 Bad Decision-Making Habits That Can Destroy Your Business
+5 Bad Decision-Making Habits That Can Destroy Your Business A deliberative, thoughtful process for making decisions doesn't guarantee a good result but it makes one more likely.

 One of the most crucial roles you'll play as an entrepreneur is the role of "decider."
 Hopefully, one day you'll rely on a team of advisors from individual departments within your organization to give you information and advise you of your options, but even in that context, the final decision will come down to you.
 You'll be responsible for setting every major directive and making every significant call when charting the course of your business.
 While it can be an intimidating position, you can grow to become more skilled at it.